divijghose/firedrake/Firedrake-meeting-2025-06-11.md

 * Firedrake PR: https://github.com/firedrakeproject/firedrake/pull/4194

 JM wants to use it in pyadjoint but thinks the license might need to change.

+DH: GPL does not propagate when distributing.

+DH: Would put MIT on everything where possible.

+DH: Expecting something like "Copyright (c) 2012.
+Imperial College London and others."

 ## Discussion-worthy issues/PR